Ñumí: Tourism

-The natural beauties of the place are ready to rural tourism and wild safaris.
+The natural beauties of the place are ready for rural tourism and wild safaris.

 In the district are located the hill Cerro Corá with an altitude of 435 meters and the Ybytyruzú Cordillera that branches from the Caaguazú Cordillera, one of the most important of the Paraguay.
 His sides shown a vegetation that is worth to admire.

 Patronal celebration

 Every June 10 is celebrated the Patronal Celebration honoring his saint patron Sacred Heart of Jesus.
 His image is in the church with the same name.

 The festivities starts with the novena every afternoon and the gala party in the municipal shed the 9th.

 The 10th at 8 in the morning celebrates a Mass with the district's priest, followed by a procession with a little band and at the noon a barbecue with ridings and bullfights in the afternoon.